 Integer values which are used by connection.stringformat and cursor.stringformat.

-mxODBC can handle different string conversion methods on a per connection and per cursor basis.
+ERROR WARNINGFORMAT, WARN WARNINGFORMAT, IGNORE WARNINGFORMAT mxODBC can use different ways of reporting database warnings on a per connection and per cursor basis.
 See the documentation of the two attributes for more information.